-The Group believes that sustainable supply chain can benefit all stakeholders.
-We are dedicated to developing and maintaining long-term relationships with our suppliers, looking forward to forming long-term partnerships with them.
-The major suppliers of the Group are payment vendors, cloud service providers, and internet data centre providers.
+The Group recognizes the potential benefits of a sustainable supply chain for all stakeholders.
+Our commitment lies in fostering enduring connections with our suppliers and actively seeking to establish long-lasting partnerships with them.
+Key suppliers for the Group encompass payment vendors, cloud service providers, and internet data center providers.

-We will take a fair and open principle on procurement.
-We will only cooperate with the suppliers that share common moral values and standards with us with sound environmental and social responsibility managements.
-We also encourage our suppliers to promote efficient use of resources and environmental protection and fulfill their corporate social responsibilities.
+Our procurement practices will adhere to the principles of fairness and transparency.
+We will engage exclusively with suppliers who demonstrate robust environmental and social responsibility management practices, in alignment with our shared ethical values and standards.
+Furthermore, we also encourage our suppliers to promote efficient use of resources and environmental protection and fulfil their corporate social responsibilities.

 All suppliers are carefully selected based on their price, quality, suitability, experience, environmental and social responsibility managements.
 We require selected suppliers to sign the Suppliers' Code of Conduct, indicating their willingness to protect human rights and reserve natural resources in their business.
 Our Suppliers' Code of Conduct covers areas on occupational health and safety, ethical work conditions, environmental protection, anti-corruption and business ethics, product and service quality, etc. We support and encourage our suppliers to consider the usage of accredited environmental preferable products and equipment of all types to further minimize environmental impact.

-During the Year, we engaged with 93 (2021: 100) major suppliers, of which all of them are located in the PRC so as to minimise greenhouse gas emissions generated from transportation.
+During the Year, we engaged with 33 (2022: 93) major suppliers, of which all of them are located in the PRC so as to minimise greenhouse gas emissions generated from transportation.